 When plans go sideways, you just have to turn yourself 90 degrees, and go with the flow.
 Take the opportunities that come to you.
 Discard the plans that don’t work out.
 Soak up the sunrises, the storms, the summits, and the victories.
 Enjoy the journey and forget about the numbers.
 This is what it’s all about.

 A ridge on Mt.
 Sarrail; a peak in Peter Lougheed Provincial Park, Kananaskis Country.
-(Alberta, Canada).Kate Hurley is the content creator at A Wild Life, a blog about living an outdoor adventure lifestyle.
+(Alberta, Canada).Kate Hurley is the content creator at Prone to Wandering, a blog about living an outdoor adventure lifestyle.
 She lives in the heart of the Rocky Mountains in Alberta.
-You can check out more of her posts at www.katewildlife.com.
+You can check out more of her posts at www.pronetowandering.com.

 Summer is the preferred time for hiking for the majority of hikers, not only because of the sun and warmth, but also because the daylight hours are longer.
 The summer season is usually vacation time and hikers can spend more time hiking and exploring old and new trails for longer.
 But when the temperatures start rising into the triple digits, most people prefer to stay at home safe and away from the scorching heat.
 There are ways though that you can continue enjoying hiking even when the temperatures are so high that you feel like crawling into your freezer instead.